Content Produced in Partnership with Travel Juneau

 The mighty Mendenhall Glacier is just about a 15-minute drive from downtown Juneau and a breathtaking look at Mother Nature’s raw power.
 Sometimes, brilliant blue ice caves form that you can explore if you’re brave enough to trek across the frozen lake or kayak out in the summer to get to them.
 Keep your eyes peeled for wildlife that includes black bears and bald eagles, and the frozen waterfalls.
 It’s everything you envision Alaska to be and more.

 Pro Tip: Due to global warming (yes, it’s real), the glacier is always changing so be vigilant and conscientious of the conditions.

-Want to know what to pack for a trip to Alaska?
-Check out these recommendations.
+- Want to know what to pack for a trip to Alaska?
+We have recommendations.